 Furthermore, there are "certain CPUs" that are apparently problematic for PC version of Red Dead Redemption 2 but they appear to be causing issues only in some combinations with Nvidia GPUs and some drivers.

-The apology ended with two notes.
+The ended with two notes.
 The first one directed anyone with issues that still persist to Rockstar's troubleshooting page while the second one talked about the compensation for the fans who patiently waited for the fixes.

 Unfortunately for singleplayer aficionados, the care package only contains Red Dead Online items, otherwise available through microtransactions.
 It will include Prieto Poncho, some provisions and ammunition.